a-h-b/DeltaMP/README.md

 ## Dependencies

-DeltaMP is intend to be used on a HPC with a job scheduler (i.e. batch-queuing system).
+DeltaMP is intended to be used on a HPC with a job scheduler (i.e. batch-queuing system).

 ### supported job schedulers: